raditya1117/HoneyBadger/fastapi-testing/article.md

         return JSONResponse(status_code=200, content={"type":"SUCCESS", "output":result})
 ```

-In this code, we have used a dependency function to attach payload to the `Request` object and used the `Request` object to get the inputs to the API endpoint.
+In this code, we have used a dependency function to attach the payload to the `Request` object and then used the `Request` object to retrieve the inputs for the API endpoint.
 The exception handlers also return the input along with the reason whenever an error occurs.
-Now, let's send an API request with unsupported operation to the FastAPI app:
+Now, let's send an API request with an unsupported operation to the FastAPI app:

 ```
 curl http://127.0.0.1:8080/calculate/ -X POST -H "Content-Type: application/json" -d '{"operation": "write", "num1":10, "num2": 10}'
 ```

-The above request raises InvalidOperationError, which is then handled by the exception handler and we get the following output:
+The above request raises InvalidOperationError, which is then handled by the exception handler, and we get the following output:

 ```
 {"type":"FAILURE","reason":"Not a valid operation.","operand_1":10.0,"operand_2":10.0,"operation":"write"}